ceff-tech/ffc_api_client/README.md

 ## Change Log

+### Version 0.9.7.5
+* [Update] Included updated data for peak flow metric predictions into package data.
+To support this, we are temporarily changing the FFCProcessor object to use offline metrics instead of data from the TNC API.
+If you wish to use the API again, set `ffc$predicted_percentiles_online <- TRUE`.
+          We will revert it to using online data in the future once the API is updated

 ### Version 0.9.7.4
 * [Enhancement] New code that fills NA values in the 10th percentile column of predicted metrics from the TNC API if the 25th percentile column is 0.
 A warning will be raised if NA values are found